ClickCease

 • Review and update consent as needed.

-1. What is informed consent in behavioral health?
+1. What does informed consent mean in behavioral health?

 Informed consent is the process of providing clients with detailed information regarding their treatment, ensuring they can make educated decisions about their care.